Southern stingray: Reproduction

 Hypanus americanus are ovoviviparous.
 Fertilized eggs develop inside the mother's body.
 The embryos receive nutrients from the yolk sack early in development.
 After the yolk sac is absorbed, the embryos obtain nutrients from the histotroph (the mother's uterine milk).
+Females reproduce annually.
+This species gives live birth after a pregnancy which usually lasts between seven and eight months.
 Parental care ceases once the young are born.
 In captivity, gestation lasted 135 to 226 days, after which a litter of two to ten young were born.

-There is little knowledge or published evidence about the mating systems of Hypanus americanus.
+There is little knowledge or published evidence about the mating systems of H. americanus.
 Mating stingrays are rarely encountered in the wild.
-One study, however, does provide detailed observations of Hypanus americanus mating.
+One study, however, does provide detailed observations of H. americanus mating.
 This study involves observations of one female mating with two males.
 The study mentions that the female was chased by the two males, with one of the male's biting (or "catching") the female's fin and releasing her after copulation.
 Females have the ability to mate again soon after giving birth.

 Sexual maturity and nursery type

 Geographical location plays a large role in the age of sexual maturity.
 Observations from studies of breeding behavior (of Hypanus americanus during August at Bimini, Bahamas, and early September in Grand Cayman, Cayman Islands).
 One study shows that when females were placed in captivity, they were considered mature when they were impregnated (around 5 or 6 years old).
 In this case, males who were 3 or 4 years old were considered to be mature.
 There is also a difference in the rate at which the females bear young, depending on whether they are raised in captive natural environments or in natural environments.
 Females raised in captivity bear offspring twice a year, and females that are raised in the wild bear offspring once a year.
 In addition, there is a positive correlation between the size of the mother and the number of offspring.
-There is a difference in nurseries for where the Hypanus americanus offspring are raised: there are primary and secondary nurseries which have a clear distinction.
-The primary nursery is defined as a habitat where a female Hypanus americanus gives birth to her young.
-On the other hand, the secondary nursery is a habitat where the juvenile Hypanus americanus are raised to mature adults.
+There is a difference in nurseries for where the H. americanus offspring are raised: there are primary and secondary nurseries which have a clear distinction.
+The primary nursery is defined as a habitat where a female H. americanus gives birth to her young.
+On the other hand, the secondary nursery is a habitat where the juvenile H. americanus are raised to mature adults.
 Little evidence about locations of and migrations between the primary and secondary nurseries is known.
-An example of a primary nursery is in Belize, where Hypanus americanus females pay seasonal visits for the purposes of mating and giving birth to offspring.
-During one study, juvenile Hypanus americanus were caught by scientists at 10 to 20 m depths on rock reef surfaces nearby during the months of May, November and December.
-This specific location of where these juvenile Hypanus americanus were collected was believed to be a secondary nursery.
+An example of a primary nursery is in Belize, where H. americanus females pay seasonal visits for the purposes of mating and giving birth to offspring.
+During one study, juvenile H. americanus were caught by scientists at 10 to 20 m depths on rock reef surfaces nearby during the months of May, November and December.
+This specific location of where these juvenile H. americanus were collected was believed to be a secondary nursery.